MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-to-geohash-function.md

 ## Returns

 The geohash string value of a given geographic location with requested accuracy length.
-If the coordinate or accuracy is invalid, the query will produce an empty result.
+If the coordinate or accuracy is invalid, the query produces an empty result.

 > [!NOTE]
 >